Hercules Capital, Inc. (HTGC) Shareholders Who Lost Money Have Opportunity to Lead Securities Fraud Lawsuit

-IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN HERCULES CAPITAL, INC. (HTGC), CONTACT THE LAW OFFICES OF HOWARD G. SMITH BEFORE MAY 19, 2026 (LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.
+IF YOU ARE AN INVESTOR WHO SUFFERED A LOSS IN HERCULES CAPITAL, INC. (HTGC), CLICK HERE BEFORE MAY 19, 2026 (THE LEAD PLAINTIFF DEADLINE) TO PARTICIPATE IN THE ONGOING SECURITIES FRAUD LAWSUIT.

 What Is The Lawsuit About?